RonCollins-MM/michote_backend/models/engine/README.md

 # Storage Engine

-This directory contains the modules that handle storage for all the models.
+This directory contains the modules that handle storage engine of Michote.

 Two storage engines exist: